dimenerno/dimenerno.github.io/_posts/2025-02-28-general-covariance-en.md

 > **Theorem.** Lagrangian mechanics possesses general covariance.

-It may seem surprising that Newtonian mechanics lacks general covariance whilst Lagrangian mechanics possesses it, but upon reflection, this is quite natural.
+It may seem surprising that Newtonian mechanics lacks general covariance while Lagrangian mechanics possesses it, but upon reflection, this is quite natural.
 Newton's first law is commonly expressed mathematically as $F = 0 \implies \ddot{x} = 0$, but the precise statement is:

 > The spacetime diagram of a particle not subject to external forces is linear.